 - i.
 Financial: The rapid deterioration of the economy and emergence of inflationary pressures has resulted in a weakened financial position for all Trust schools.
 We anticipate operating losses across all schools this year as the impact of energy and unfunded salary increases erodes the headroom that existed in the budgets set. - ii.
 Buildings and compliance: The Trust has an ageing estate.
 It is often the case that when undertaking remedial works in one area of a school it reveals further issues that must be addressed, placing additional pressures on the School Condition Allowance budget.
-Trust schools must commit more to buildings and maintenance than many other schools and this places a stress on the resources required to assure quality of education. - ii.
-Governance: To ensure the best possible arrangements for governance across Local Academy Committees, Directors have established Link Directors who support Local Academy Committees as they grow in skill and understanding.
-The Board has also established a governance support team, led by the Governance Professional/Company Secretary, to strengthen support and ensure consistency of practice and advice across the Trust.
+Trust schools must commit more to buildings and maintenance than many other schools and this places a stress on the resources required to assure quality of education. - iii.
+Cyber Security: To ensure there is a robust IT infrastructure and systems to withstand a cyber-attack, which could disrupt the operation of the Trust and delivery of services making it difficult to deliver a high-quality education and/or the Trust becomes the victim of a fraud that significantly reduces the Trust's ability to deliver key services and materially damages the Trust's balance sheet. - iv.
+Central Team Capacity to onboard new schools: Any new Catholic schools joining the Trust should not have an adverse impact on the services the Central Team can provide.
+This includes resources, reputation and ability to deliver a high-quality education.